SRALee12/DecentralBank/decentralbank.md

 Currency: A token which serves as a unit of account and medium of exchange printed by bank branches.
 The network expands and contracts the currency supply to keep the currency at a stable purchasing power, similar to classical banknotes.
 All currency is fungible between different bank branches.

-Bond: A debt instrument printed by bank which can be purchased with currency.
+Bond: A debt instrument printed by bank branches which can be purchased with currency.
 Branches print bonds to retract the currency supply.
 The bond pays out a denominated amount at a fixed interval (the coupon).

 ## Overview